As I am about to launch into ONLY working in private practice, I started thinking....what are the benefits of private practice for speech therapy?

 Now, the initial cost may seem high; however, progress is usually quicker.
 Therefore, your child is in therapy for a shorter amount of time.
 This is worth it for many families!

-If a child is not in school (preschool and/or pre-K doesn't count as school), then the home environment is actually MORE functional!
+If a child is not in school (preschool doesn't count as school for this example), then the home environment is actually MORE functional!
 Being seeing in a school as an itinerant or in a clinic isn't the best setting.

 This drawback doesn't affect parents or clients, but for my SLP readers, inconsistency of a caseload can be daunting, especially for single income families!
 Also, I'll just throw insurance in here too.
 Since we continue to tie medical insurance to jobs, lack of access to a group healthcare plan can be not so great as well.